Home » Specialties » Biostatistician

 Additional requirements will depend on your major and your school.

-Pursuing a master’s degree is a smart choice for your biostatistician career.
-Having a Master of Public Health or a master’s degree in biostatistics, epidemiology, or statistics is what most employers want to see.
-These degrees will allow you to pursue an entry-level role as a biostatistician.
+Pursuing a master’s degree is a smart choice for a biostatistician career.
+Having a Master of Public Health (MPH) or a master’s degree in biostatistics, epidemiology or statistics is what most employers want to see.
+These degrees should allow you to pursue an entry-level role as a biostatistician.
 From there, you can gain experience and move up in the field.

 Prerequisites

-You’ll need a bachelor’s degree in a related field that includes coursework in statistics, research, and biology.
-Many programs will ask that you’ve had at least two years of work experience in a related research field.
-You’ll need a strong GPA from your undergraduate program and might need solid GRE scores as well.
+You’ll need a bachelor’s degree in a related field that includes coursework in statistics, research and biology.
+Many programs also prefer or require at least two years of work experience in a related research field.
+You’ll need a strong GPA from your undergraduate program and may need solid GRE scores as well.

 Courses

-Any additional requirements will depend on your school and program but might include fieldwork or internship.
+Any additional requirements will depend on your school and program but might include fieldwork, a practicum or internship.

 Doctorate

-Earning a PhD in biostatistics or public health can allow you to gain leadership and project design roles in the field.
+Earning a PhD in biostatistics or public health may help you to gain leadership and project design roles in the field.
 You can work to design methods to analyze and solve complicated health problems using healthcare data.
 You’ll be able to design and conduct independent research products.
 You’ll also be able to teach biostatistics to other healthcare professionals.

 Prerequisites

 You’ll need a solid GPA from all previous education.
-Your prior coursework should be in biostatistics, public health, or a closely related field.
+Your prior coursework should be in biostatistics, public health or a closely related field.
 College-level statistics and biology will be required.
-Many programs will also look for strong GRE scores and work experience in a related position.
+Many programs also look for strong GRE scores and work experience in a related position.

 Courses

-Most PhD programs have a final project or thesis component.
-You’ll likely need to create, conduct, and analyze a research project that uses biostatistics principles as part of your requirements.
+Most PhD programs have an extensive final project or thesis component.
+You’ll likely need to create, conduct and analyze a research project that uses biostatistics principles as part of your requirements.

 Certificates